pwyde/dotfiles/.github/README.md

 #### Force Overwrite of Local Dotfiles

 The `clone` and `pull` command may result in warnings because of pre-existing dotfiles.
-Overwrite the existing files with commands below.
+Overwrite the existing files with the commands below.

 ```
 $ yadm fetch --all